-It is no secret that the quantity of household waste produced is increasing year after year at a worrying rate, and federal governments are under pressure to expand existing garbage dumps or build brand-new ones to accommodate the waste that is being produced.
+It is clear that the quantity of household waste produced is increasing every year at a disconcerting rate, and federal governments are under pressure to expand existing garbage dumps or construct brand-new ones to accommodate the waste that is being produced.

 What is Hazardous Home Waste?

 Home waste is leftover from household products.
-Harmful household waste are household products which contain chemicals that have the potential to impact plants, the health of people and animals and are damaging to the environment when managed improperly
+Harmful household waste are household products which contain chemicals that have the potential to impact plants, the health of people and animals and are harmful to the environment when managed incorrectly

-Incorrect management of household waste has the potential to be very damaging to the environment, people, and animals.
-What many of us may not realize is that many of those typical household products contain corrosive, poisonous, or flammable chemicals that can be hazardous to the environment if not dealt with or managed properly.
+Improper management of household waste has the potential to be really harmful to the environment, individuals, and animals.
+What many of us may not realize is that many of those typical household products contain corrosive, hazardous, or combustible chemicals that can be harmful to the environment if not dealt with or managed effectively.

 Harmful household waste should not be dealt with in the same way as routine waste.
-For example, gasoline can be buried in the ground, can impact rivers, and find its way into drinking water.
-The hydrocarbons in motor oils or pesticides have the potential to bio-accumulate in freshwater fishes and can find its way in the food chain.
-Burning hazardous waste causes the release of poisonous chemicals and fumes in the air.
-Once released into the environment, these chemicals are dispersed over big areas, therefore impacting the health of individuals over a larger area.
+For instance, fuel can be buried in the ground, can impact rivers, and find its way into drinking water.
+The hydrocarbons in motor oils or pesticides have the potential to bio-accumulate in freshwater fishes and can find its way in the food cycle.
+Burning hazardous waste leads to the release of hazardous chemicals and fumes in the air.
+Once released into the environment, these chemicals are distributed over big areas, therefore affecting the health of individuals over a broader area.

-Some of these chemicals stay in the systems of plants and animals for a long period of time and may go into the food chain when the impacted plants and animals are taken in.
+Some of these chemicals stay in the systems of plants and animals for a very long time and may enter the food cycle when the impacted plants and animals are consumed.

-Bioaccumulation of hazardous compounds in the systems of plants, animals, and people has the potential to impact their reproductive lives, development, impair the function of various organs such as the liver and kidneys, impact the functioning of the central nerve systems and immune systems of human and animals and some have been listed as known carcinogens.
+Bioaccumulation of harmful compounds in the systems of plants, animals, and people has the potential to impact their reproductive lives, growth, hinder the function of numerous organs such as the liver and kidneys, impact the performance of the central nerve systems and immune systems of human and animals and some have been listed as known carcinogens.

 How Can You Tell a Product is Hazardous?

-Read the labels of products.
+Check out the labels of products.
 In San Antonio and other parts of the country, labels are required for all products.
-These should provide information on the constituents of the products, including signs and words, to indicate the danger to animals, people, and the environment if mishandled.
+These should provide details on the constituents of the products, including signs and words, to indicate the threat to animals, people, and the environment if mishandled.

 How To Tell If Products Are Hazardous?

-Constantly check out the label of products in your household and make it a habit of checking out the labels of a product before making the decision to purchase them.
+Always read the label of products in your household and make it a practice of reading the labels of a product before deciding to purchase them.

 What Can You Do to Handle Contaminated Materials?

-Purchase Eco-friendly Products – Experts concur that the very best way to control waste is to not produce it in the first place.
-You can start by avoiding the purchase of products that contain chemicals that are hazardous to people, animals, and the environment.
-Purchase those products that are naturally degradable or friendly to the environment.
+Purchase Eco-friendly Products – Experts concur that the best way to manage waste is to not produce it in the first place.
+You can begin by avoiding the purchase of products that contain chemicals that are harmful to people, animals, and the environment.
+Purchase those products that are biodegradable or friendly to the environment.

-Safe Product Storage – Ensure that hazardous products are kept in a safe place, that their containers are not harmed, do not have any leakages to lower the danger of infecting water sources, land, people, animals, plants, and the environment.
-Ensure that corrosive products like acids are stored in separate areas from other hazardous products.
+Safe Product Storage – Ensure that harmful products are stored in a safe place, that their containers are not damaged, do not have any leaks to decrease the threat of contaminating water sources, land, people, animals, plants, and the environment.
+Ensure that corrosive products like acids are saved in different areas from other harmful products.
 We recommend that items are stored on good quality concrete surfaces.
 In San Antonio, we recommend AAA Concreting to help you with any new concrete surfaces you require.

-Check products frequently to ensure that there are no leakages and broken lids or bulging sides.
+Check products often to ensure that there are no leaks and damaged lids or bulging sides.

-Constantly store products in their initial containers to avoid unintentional usage.
+Always store products in their original containers to prevent unintentional usage.

-Ensure that these products are stored in a place where children and animals have no access to them.
+Ensure that these products are saved in a place where children and animals have no access to them.

-Disposal of Products – Disposal of products should constantly be the last option.
+Disposal of Products – Disposal of products should always be the last resort.
 Why?
-Due to the fact that there are no safe ways of getting rid of hazardous waste.
-You can avoid the problem of hazardous waste disposal by either selecting naturally degradable products, recycling the product, giving the excess products to friends, neighbors, or family or buying smaller volumes of the product.
+Since there are no safe methods of getting rid of hazardous waste.
+You can prevent the predicament of hazardous waste disposal by either selecting biodegradable products, recycling the product, giving the excess products to friends, neighbors, or family or purchasing smaller volumes of the product.

-If, however, disposal is inevitable, then you should get rid of the waste in the way recommended on the label.
+If, nevertheless, disposal is inescapable, then you should dispose of the waste in the way recommended on the label.

-Although there are laws to control the handling and use of big amounts of hazardous waste, the presence of laws to control the common small quantities created at the household is non-existent.
-For this reason, the duty for the management of hazardous waste falls squarely on the shoulders of the hazardous waste generators.
+Although there are laws to regulate the handling and use of big amounts of hazardous waste, the presence of laws to regulate the common small quantities generated at the household is non-existent.
+For this reason, the responsibility for the management of hazardous waste falls squarely on the shoulders of the hazardous waste generators.

-Protection of the environment can only happen when you contribute in finding innovative ways to re-use, recycle, or lower waste.
+Protection of the environment can only take place when you play a role in finding innovative ways to re-use, recycle, or decrease waste.
 This is vital if we are to safeguard the environment and health of future generations.
-Keep In Mind That Waste Management is Your Business, My Business, Our Business.
+Bear In Mind That Waste Management is Your Business, My Business, Our Business.

 We are experts in environmental clean-up, and we can help you with eradicating dangerous items in your home.
 Our number one goal is to ensure that the environment is safe for everyone to live in, and your health is protected.
 Get in touch with us today and get a free, no-obligation quote.